vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 The full build and all 17 CTest targets pass without compiler warnings.

+### Share DLS articulation writing across scopes

+Instrument and region modulation now pass through one local connection writer, preserving instrument-before-region ordering.
+Filtering, scaling, and omitted connections no longer have two implementations in the articulation builder.
+Remove the DLS alias for the shared decoded-sample type as well.

+The full build and all 17 CTest targets pass without compiler warnings.
+The 4,608-configuration comparison produces identical bytes for all 9,216 SF2/DLS outputs, including instrument and region modulation together.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,